Mixeway/MixewayFortifyScaRestApi/README.md

-trustStore, trustStorePassword - key store contaning certificates which will be accepted by API allowedUsers - CN of x509 Certificate which is authorized to use REST API dTrackMvn, dTrackJS, dTrackPHP, dTrackPython - path to scripts which are executing dependency track extraction and upload
+trustStore, trustStorePassword - key store contaning certificates which will be accepted by API allowedUsers - CN of x509 Certificate which is authorized to use REST API dTrackMvn, dTrackJS, dTrackPHP, dTrackPython - path to scripts which are executing dependency track extraction and upload profile - dev for development (no authorization required) and anyother then dev to enable x509 auth
 ```

 ### Requirements